nafzigba/iqgeocodereview/codereview.md

 const std::string SharedTransformations::eyeBlockName = "worldEyeBlock";
 ```
 This following piece takes the above data, labels it, and packs it into an array to eventually slot into the buffer that is allocated in memory.
+What transformation matricies do will be covered later in the document.

 ```cpp
 void SharedTransformations::setUniformBlockForShader(GLuint shaderProgram)
 {